cgwweaver/house-rules/README.md

 <br>

-## 2. Even if all targets illegal, spells/abilities resolve as much as they can
+## 2. *Even if chosen target(s) invalid at resolution, spells/abilities resolve as much as they can (they don't just totally fizzle/fail to resolve)*
 ***(short name: "resolve all")***

 - **Why?** feel bad, unintuitive (especially for new players)